Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Discussion

 \textbf{From Prediction to Generation and Design.} GenAI has transformed bioinformatics from prediction to active design and interaction (RQ4).
 Early AI focused on classifying or predicting existing biological development.
 In contrast, models such as ProGen2 \cite{nijkamp2023progen2} and ProtGPT2 \cite{ferruz2022protgpt2} can generate entirely new protein sequences with predictable functions and extend to multi-omics by generating synthetic data to enrich limited datasets in bioinformatics research.
-AI has shifted from analyzing biological data to the active generation and design of biological systems.
-However, balancing performance with biological reliability remains challenging, as functional validity and safety require systematic experimental validation and improved interpretability.
+AI has shifted from analyzing biological data to the active generation and design of biological systems. \x{However, a fundamental challenge is that the field mixes computational plausibility with experimental validation.
+Although GenAI models can generate promising proteins, molecules, synthetic omics data, and clinically relevant outputs, their practical value cannot be established through computational evaluation alone.
+Experimental evidence, including functional activity assays, pharmacokinetic studies, and biological validation, is essential to determine whether these generated outputs are biologically meaningful and suitable for downstream applications.
+Such discrepancy between simulation and practical utility in applying GenAI remains the greatest unresolved challenge in Bioinformatics.} \x{Addressing these challenges is essential for translating generative capabilities into reliable bioinformatics applications.}

 \textbf{Diversity and Strategic Role of Datasets. }The dataset analysis (RQ6) reveals that GenAI in bioinformatics is supported by a highly diverse, still interdependent dataset that ranges molecular, cellular, and textual modalities.
 At the molecular level, resources, such as UniProtKB \cite{boutet2007uniprotkb}, ProteinNet12 \cite{alquraishi2019proteinnet}, and Pfam \cite{mistry2021pfam} indicate strong significance on protein sequence and structure learning, and also show GenAI’s advancement in protein representation and generation tasks.
-Cellular and multi-omics datasets—such as CELLxGENE \cite{czi2025cz}, GTEx \cite{lonsdale2013genotype}, and CCLE \cite{barretina2012cancer} highlight the growing use of integrative frameworks capable of modeling cell heterogeneity and cross-tissue interactions.
-Meanwhile, textual and knowledge-based datasets such as PubMedQA \cite{jin2019pubmedqa}, RedPajama \cite{weber2024redpajama}, and OMIM \cite{amberger2015omim} reveal improvement toward cross-domain learning from sequences to literature.
+Cellular and multi-omics datasets, such as CELLxGENE \cite{czi2025cz}, GTEx \cite{lonsdale2013genotype}, and CCLE \cite{barretina2012cancer} highlight the growing use of integrative frameworks capable of modeling cell heterogeneity and cross-tissue interactions.
+Meanwhile, textual and knowledge-based datasets such as PubMedQA \cite{jin2019pubmedqa} and OMIM \cite{amberger2015omim} reveal improvement toward cross-domain learning from sequences to literature.